JasonHaley/agentcon-boston-workshop/labs/lab4/readme.md

 ## Create agents for a two phase process

 We now want to create two agents:
-- an agent that analyzes the uploaded contract and the template to determine what should modified
+- an agent that analyzes the uploaded contract and the template contract to determine what should modified
 - an agent that uses the `DocGenPlugin` to create the document, then provide a download link to download the new contract

 We'll define both in the same file.